blue-forest/DROPin/README.md

 - [CLI](./cli) : the command line interface to interact with drop'in
 - [Compiler](./compiler) : allows you to compile drop'in code into multiple targets (only TypeScript for now)
-- [Targets](./targets) : contains the source code of the different targets available for the compiler
+  - [Recipes](./compiler/recipes) : contains the source code of the recipes compiler
-- [Schemas](./schemas) : contains the JSON schemas used to validate descriptive drop'in recipes
+  - [Targets](./compiler/targets) : contains the source code of the different targets available for the compiler

 ## Coverage
 [![Coverage blocks](https://codecov.io/gh/blue-forest/dropin/graphs/tree.svg?token=QGDSMMYION)](#)